-Prerequisite(s): A grade of 'C' or better in CHI 201.
-Continuation of CHI 201 with emphasis on reading, conversation, history and culture.
+Prerequisite(s): A grade of C or better in CHI 201.

+Continuation of CHI 201 with emphasis on reading, conversation, history, and culture.
 International/Intercultural component.
-Students who have not taken

-CHI 101 but have proficient skills in the Chinese language may petition the course instructor for permission to take this course.
+Students who have not taken CHI 101 but have proficient skills in the Chinese language may petition the course instructor for permission to take this course.
 CBE

-Credit hours: 3 Lecture contact hours: 3 Lab contact hours: 1 Typically offered:
+Credit hours Lecture contact hours Lab contact hours Typically offered 3 3 1 Upon demand